-It is bigger than the Vancouver Olympics: How the 10 day Multisport festival will unfold in B.C.
+It is bigger than the Vancouver Olympics: How the 10-day Multisport festival will unfold in B.C.

 Age: 19

-Penticton event: Cross triathlon (junior women’s)
+Penticton event: Cross-triathlon (junior women’s)

-Race history: I haven’t done any cross triathlons yet and I’m really excited.
+Race history: I haven’t done any cross-triathlons yet and I’m really excited.
 I’ve competed in many regular sprint triathlons, though, including a fourth-place finish this year at the junior national championships in Ottawa.

-Hobbies: Singing to the music in the car, making movies, playing with my dog Gemmi, and riding my bike.
+Hobbies: Singing to the music in the car, making movies, playing with my dog Gemmi and riding my bike.

 Best race memory: One of my favourites is from Ottawa this year.
 The juniors and the elites all raced together in the heats and finals.
-In the final, I surprised myself with a great swim, coming third out of the water, even among the elites, and then had a quick transition and was first on to the bike.
+In the final, I surprised myself with a great swim, coming third out of the water, even among the elites, and then had a quick transition and was first onto the bike.

 Favourite individual sport: Biking.
 Mountain and road, I love them both.